Also check best 2024 trading bot up to ScammerWatch

 bitcoin superstar logos

 Taking a look at the websites themselves we can see 3 completely different logos.
-This is another incriminating detail because logic dictates that you would want to make your brand as recognizable as possible.
+This is another inconsistency identified during review because logic dictates that you would want to make your brand as recognizable as possible.
 Here we can see different designs as well as color schemes.

 similar contact forms